blockimperiumdao/BIGAfro/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Opmodes:	This contains the basic opmodes that can be modified or extended.
 These represent the
             core use cases for how the robot is intended to be uses.

+Systems:    This contains any standalone systems that are involved during the robot update cycle and
+            are intended for standalone operation for systems.
+This is not the same as components which are hardware bindings on the robot.
+For example, a navigation or path planning system would live here.
+An example is SULU which is a navigation component for maneuvering around the FTC field.

 Each OpMode sample class begins with several lines of code like the ones shown below: